Chittenden Brook Hut

 The Chittenden Brook Hut is open for year-round use and is located on a semi-remote campground in Green Mountain National Forest.
 Amenities include:

-Kitchen with pots/pans/utensils/etc… (no running water, use stream or snowmelt for water.
+- Kitchen with pots/pans/utensils/etc… (no running water, use stream or snowmelt for water.
 Always treat your water.)
-Help us outfit the kitchen.

-Rates for our first hut will fluctuate based on season, and making a reservation means you get exclusive use of the hut for you and your group.
+Rates fluctuate based on season, and making a reservation means you get exclusive use of the hut for you and your group.
 The prices will not change based on group size.
 The hut sleeps 10 guests.

 *All rates subject to Vermont Rooms and Meals Tax.